 The Lord’s Response to the Pharisees 1

 Firstly, in verse 5, the Lord explained that the reason the Lord gave them this law in Deuteronomy 24 is because your hearts are hard.
 Because your hearts are hardened by sin — which prevents husbands and wives from loving one another the way that they should; and which prevents them from loving the Lord the way that they should — because your hearts are hardened by sin, the Lord God — as a concession to you — permitted husbands to divorce their wives.
-In other words, because they were unable to love their wives, God allowed them to divorce.
 But here’s the thing: just because God permitted divorce, just because he allowed it, doesn’t mean that he approves of it.

 The Lord’s Response to the Pharisees 2